Does God Forgive Abortion?

 Saint Catherine of Siena

-The path to healing and forgiveness begins differently for many women.
+The path to healing and forgiveness begins differently for everyone.
 Many struggle to accept God’s forgiveness and mercy.
 Acknowledging the reality of abortion is a fundamental step on the path to healing.
 Feelings of guilt, frustration, and anger are expected in the face of immeasurable loss.
 Yet humility and gentleness are required to overcome these stumbling blocks on the path to forgiveness.
 A sincere acknowledgement of God’s love and mercy will – over time – overcome feelings of unworthiness.
+And in time, one can learn to forgive oneself.

 In 1995, Pope Saint John Paul II offered words of comfort, understanding, and hope in Evangelium Vitae.
 He spoke directly to women who have had an abortion: “But do not give in to discouragement and do not lose hope….The Father of mercies is ready to give you his forgiveness and his peace in the Sacrament of Reconciliation.
 To the same Father and his mercy you can with sure hope entrust your child.”